Fluffy White Chocolate Raspberry Rolls

 Elien Lewis

-Soft and fluffy raspberry rolls filled with tangy pockets of red raspberries encased in a tender dough, and smothered in cream cheese frosting.
-I shape them like hearts to celebrate Valentine's Day, but they can also be cut like traditional cinnamon rolls.
+Soft and fluffy white chocolate raspberry rolls filled with tangy pockets of red raspberries encased in a tender dough, and smothered in white chocolate cream cheese frosting.

 No ratings yet